espruino/EspruinoDocs/info/Performance.md

 And then you can access it like a normal Array.
 The only thing you can't do is change the length dynamically (See below).
 There are other formats of typed array too - see the [[Reference]].

-While you can't change the length dynamically, you can create 'views' which change how you access the information in the array, without actually copying it.
+While you can't change the length dynamically, you can create 'views' which change how you access the information in the array without actually copying it.
 For example:

 ```
 a = new Uint8Array([1,2,3,4,5,6,7,8,9,10]);
 b = new Uint16Array(a.buffer); // [513,1027,1541,2055,2569]
 c = new Uint8Array(a.buffer, 2, 5); // [3,4,5,6,7]
+(new Uint8Array(a.buffer, 2, 3)).forEach(function(x) { console.log(x); }); // prints 3,4,5 on different lines
 ```

 You can also use `.set` to quickly set elements.
 For example...